anisotropela/add_asym/README.md

 ## Documentation

-I will write a better description here <s>soon</s> at some point, but all you need is the file `add_asym.py`, in which the docstring describes how — and in particular *why* — to use the code.
+I will write a better description in the bottom of this document <s>soon</s> at some point, but really all you need is the file `add_asym.py`, in which the docstring describes how — and in particular *why* — to use the code.

 ## Usage